-Daniel Gohstand —ImageSails’ Founder/Creative Director, Photographer, and Artist— grew up in a multicultural Armenian and Russian-Jewish family in San Francisco, California.
+Daniel Gohstand —ImageSails’ Founder/CEO/Creative Director, Photographer, and Artist— grew up in a multicultural Armenian and Russian-Jewish family in San Francisco, California.
 At the early age of eight, Gohstand began to follow in the footsteps of his mother and grandfather, who were both accomplished artists.
 He graduated from San Francisco State University with a Bachelor of Arts in Photojournalism, where he also rigorously studied music.
 Today, he is a renowned as an entrepreneur for his ingenuity with ImageSails, as well as continuing his work as a professional photographer, drummer, and lecturer.

 Gohstand began his professional work using both black and white and color film photography.
 Although naturally working with digital for years, his solid formation in the unforgiving art of film and print has given him a technical understanding of format and balance, a keen intuition for capturing feeling within beautiful composition, and a commitment to avoid digital alteration.
 In short, Gohstand is renowned for his ability to capture powerful glimpses into the human soul.